 what is the ARDB?

-The ARDB aims to ascertain the conservation status of raptors and their habitats across Africa, and to help build the local expertise needed to monitor these indicator species in the future and implement a sound strategy for their effective safeguarding.
-The project will be completed in two phases.
-The first phase involves building a database over a period of five years (2013 – 2018).
-The second phase involves distribution modelling of each species in relation to the availability of its habitat and production of a conservation atlas for African raptors, online and hard copy.
+The ARDB aimed to ascertain the conservation status of raptors and their habitats across Africa, and to help build the local expertise needed to monitor these indicator species in the future and implement a sound strategy for their effective safeguarding.
+The project was completed in two phases.
+The first phase involved building a database over a period of five years (2013 – 2018).
+The second phase involved distribution modelling of each species in relation to the availability of its habitat and production of a conservation atlas for African raptors, online and hard copy.
 The project is managed by Habitat INFO and co-funded by The Peregrine Fund who act as the regional coordinators for East Africa (along with National Museums of Kenya).
 The Bird of Prey Working Group (Endangered Wildlife Trust, South Africa) acts as the regional coordinator for southern Africa, while the West African region is coordinated by Ralph Buij (Centre for Environment and Development Studies, Cameroon), Joost Brouwer (NiBDaB – Niger Bird DataBase) and Clive Barlow (Senegambia).
 North Africa is coordinated by Hichem Azafzaf of Birdlife Tunisia (AAO).

 ESRI software providers have helped the ARDB by granting us access to state of the art mapping software through the ESRI Grant Scheme.